JeremyACase/ubiquia/docs/adr/ADR_Agent_Communication_Language.md

-# Architecture Decision Record: Agent Communication Language
+# Architecture Decision Record: Agent Communication Language - One Input to Rule Them All

 ## Decision
 Ubiquia will have the concept of ***Agent Communication Languages*** that will reverberate through any implementation of Ubiquia.